propavingk/LamportLens/CONTRIBUTING.md

 - Line-oriented output.
 New sections start with a label line and use two spaces of indentation, matching the existing report.

+## Standing rules

+1. Python: standard library only.
+TypeScript: the verifier may depend on `typescript` and `@types/node` for building and nothing else.
+No runtime dependencies in either language.
+2. No network access anywhere in the shipped code.
+The tools read files and